Llanfachreth: Ancient history

-The village and surrounding area have thousands of years of history, this includes the tumulus 'Cors y Garnardd', near the farm it is named after.
-There are the remnants of a hill fort on Moel offrwm (translated 'Hill of sacrifice'), which is mentioned in the Peniarth Manuscripts where a local Lord named Ophrom Gawr once lived.
-And 'Y Gaer' a camp situated 1000 ft. above sea.
+The village and surrounding area have thousands of years of history; this includes the tumulus 'Cors y Garnardd', near the farm it is named after.
+There are the remnants of a hillfort on Moel offrwm (translated 'Hill of sacrifice'), which is mentioned in the Peniarth Manuscripts where a local Lord named Ophrom Gawr once lived, and 'Y Gaer', a camp situated 1000 ft. above sea.
 In older history an Iron Age fort was discovered, named 'Dol y Clochydd' (the sexton's meadow).
 In addition Bronze Age urns have been found in a bronze age cyst.

 The village

 Interesting features other than the church and its Lych Gate include a war memorial to local residents who gave their lives in the world wars, and also a mounting block that once stood at the bottom of the steps to the Lych gate once served as a "town cryer" type of meeting place.
 The cottage "Ty-isa", opposite the church steps, was previously a pub and brewery.
 In later temperate times the brewing cauldron was used elsewhere to dip sheep.

 Prior to the mid 19th century education for the children of the large parish was haphazard and undertaken by parents, the church or by volunteers and the standard was very low throughout Wales.